leklab/alphafoldv1/README.md

 This code that produces the constraint and folding has been adapted from the [RaptorX-3DModelling](https://github.com/j3xugit/RaptorX-3DModeling)

 ## TO DO
-Probably a lot of things ... but where can one for time? :o)
+Probably a lot of things ... but where can one find the time? :o)

 ## References and Readings
 1. [AlphaFoldv1 github](https://github.com/deepmind/deepmind-research/tree/master/alphafold_casp13)